petervandenabeele/dbd/README.md

 The significantly larger times to read from_CSV versus writing to_CSV are _not_ significantly caused by input validation (a test in JRuby without validation on reading 1M facts was only 6% faster with the input validation turned off).

+Version 0.0.13 introduced newline escaping for to_CSV and from_CSV and this has added a performance penalty of approx. 30% (all strings are sent through gsub with a regexp).

 [RDF]:              http://www.w3.org/RDF/
 [Rationale]:        http://github.com/petervandenabeele/dbd/blob/master/docs/rationale.md